-This project is part of a broader effort by the Westchester Library System.
-Public libraries represent an opportunity for all members of a community to come together for an informed exploration of topics that are challenging and highly relevant.
+Community Conversations in the Library is a program that reflects the potential inherent in public libraries.
+Each of the 38 member libraries represent an opportunity for all members of a community to come together for an informed exploration of topics that are challenging and highly relevant.
 They are designed to provide a space for learning and engagement.
-Libraries are staffed by people who are professionally dedicated to the informed functioning of our democracy, which results in a dedication to delivery of accessible, responsive services.
+Libraries are staffed by people who are professionally dedicated to the informed functioning of our democracy, which results in dedication to the delivery of accessible, responsive services.

 Accordingly, WLS’s goals for Community Conversations in the Library are:

-- Dialog with experts and community members that models a thoughtful engagement with diverse perspectives
+- Dialog with experts and community members that models a thoughtful engagement with diverse perspectives.

 - Awareness of opportunities for action, from ongoing learning to active support of an issue or project.